A Paradigm Shift in Healthcare Data Management

 - Clinical health

-IEEE SA Digital Inclusion, Identity, Trust and Agency (DIITA)
+IEEE SA Dignity, Inclusion, Identity, Trust and Agency (DIITA)

 The DIITA Industry Connections Program aims to drive innovation by identifying technology solutions that enable all to participate online without barriers and building consensus in the market.